Officers of the British Veterinary Poultry Association

 Michael Clark

-Michael Clark graduated from University of Cambridge in 1992.
+Michael Clark graduated from the University of Cambridge in 1992.
 He worked in mixed practice in the Cotswolds for 4 years before moving to Minster Veterinary Practice.
-By 2000 he had migrated from mixed practice to 100% poultry and gamebird work.
+By 2000, he had migrated from mixed practice to 100% poultry and gamebird work.

-Having relocated to Nottingham Mike completed an MBA at Nottingham Business School.
-From 2014 to 2017 Mike served on the Animal Health and Welfare Board of England.
-He is currently a member of the Poultry Veterinary Study Group of the EU, the Poultry Disease Group and Chairman of the East Midlands Poultry Discussion Group.
+Having relocated to Nottingham, Mike completed an MBA at Nottingham Business School.
+From 2014 to 2017, Mike served on the Animal Health and Welfare Board of England.
+He is currently a member of the Poultry Veterinary Study group of Europe and sits on the Veterinary Product Committee, advising the VMD.

 Junior Vice President